ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

    * What input do they accept?
    * What output do they produce?

-Last but not least: dont document uri’s!
+Last but not least: do not document uri’s!

 ## Questions